RAM TRUCKS AND VANS

 Choosing the best engine and transmission for your pickup truck depends on how you’ll be using it.
 Consider the following for the optimal balance of performance and efficiency.

 Engine performance can be measured in several ways.
 Two of the most important are horsepower and torque.
-Generally, a higher maximum torque will indicate greater towing capacity (due to its low-end power), while higher horsepower numbers will indicate the ability to accelerate while under load.
+Generally, a higher maximum torque rating will indicate greater towing capacity (due to its low-end power), while higher horsepower numbers will indicate the ability to accelerate while under load.
 Both combined will give you an idea of how your vehicle will perform while towing.

 If you have to transport a crew to a jobsite or want to use your work vehicle to take your family out on the town, Ram trucks come in several cab sizes: Regular, Crew, Quad Cab® and Mega Cab®.